Health-Informatics-UoN/rcc-monitor/app/Functions/README.md

 ## `StudyCapacityJob`

 This function runs every hour, to check whether the RedCap Production studies have reach their capacity threshold, as set by the Study Groups.
 This is necessary, as a Study can reach its capacity without noticing.

+## `StudyProductionDataJob`

+This function runs every day at 9am, to check if RedCap Build Studies might have real world data being entered.
+This is necessary, as it is possible for users to mistake the build instance for a production, and enter real world data.

 ## `SendSummaryEmail`